Date Approved by Council: April 11, 2018

 ARTICLE VII – ELECTION AND TENURE OF THE OFFICERS AND EXECUTIVE COMMITTEE MEMBERS

 - Qualifications.
-After the initial election, Officers and Members-at-Large of the Executive Committee must be members of the GPC for at least one year at the time of nomination and must retain membership throughout the period of election and tenure in office.
+Officers and Members-at-Large of the Executive Committee must be members of the GPC for at least one year at the time of nomination and must retain membership throughout the period of election and tenure in office.

 - Ballot.
 The Vice-Chair, Secretary-Treasurer, and Members-at-Large of the Executive Committee shall be elected by mail and/or electronic ballot as hereinafter provided.

 - Nomination and Election of the Vice-Chair, Secretary-Treasurer, and Executive Committee Members-at-Large.
 Each year the Nominating Committee shall nominate at least two candidates for the office of Vice-Chair, for Secretary-Treasurer during the final year of the current Secretary-Treasurer’s term of office, and for the open Member-at-Large positions of the Executive Committee.
-The Nominating Committee shall notify the Secretary-Treasurer of the nominations not later than September 1, except under extraordinary circumstances.
+The Nominating Committee shall consult with the Chair before nominating any candidate for a consecutive term.
+The Nominating Committee shall notify the Secretary-Treasurer of the slate of candidates not later than September 1, except under extraordinary circumstances.
 The election ballot shall contain those names and also those of other candidates nominated by petition of at least 10 members of the GPC (as determined by the Society membership roster as of the previous January 1) and received by the Secretary-Treasurer by September 1.
 Nomination by petition shall not preclude nomination of the same person by the Nominating Committee.
 Each year the Secretary-Treasurer shall provide a timely reminder to the GPC membership of the procedure for nomination by Petition.

-The Secretary-Treasurer shall poll the GPC membership by mail and/or electronic ballot, stating a closing date not later than November 1.
-Ballots shall be returned to and counted by the Secretary-Treasurer or his or her designate.
-Election shall be decided by a majority of those voting.
-If no candidate receives a majority of the votes cast, a run-off election shall immediately be held between the two candidates with the highest vote count.
+The Secretary-Treasurer shall submit the slate of candidates to the GPC membership by mail and/or electronic ballot, stating a closing date not later than November 1.
+In the case where the Secretary-Treasurer is a candidate for a consecutive term, the election shall be administered by a person determined by the Executive Committee, most usually the Past Chair .
+Ballots shall be returned to the election administrator.
+Election for Vice Chair shall be decided by a majority of those voting.
+If no candidate for Vice Chair receives a majority of the votes cast, a run-off election shall immediately be held between the two candidates with the highest vote count.
 The closing date of a run-off election, if needed, shall be no later than December 15.
 If there is a tie, the Executive Committee shall decide the election, with the Chair voting only in case of a tie among the other Executive Committee members.
-The Secretary-Treasurer shall communicate the results of the election to the Chair and the Executive Officer no later than December 31 and shall publish the results in a manner designated for official announcements.
+Election for any other position shall be determined by a plurality of the votes cast.
+The election administrator shall communicate the results of the election to the Chair and the Corporate Secretary of the Society no later than December 31 and shall publish the results in a manner designated for official announcements.

 - Official Year.
 The official year shall be the calendar year.

 - Terms of Office.
 The terms of office of the Officers and Members-at-Large of the Executive Committee shall coincide with the calendar year, beginning January 1 and ending December 31.
-In accordance with Article VIII.2 of the Society Constitution, the member elected as Vice-Chair shall serve in that office for one year, then for one year as Chair-Elect, then for one year as Chair and then one year as Past Chair.
+The member elected as Vice-Chair shall serve in that office for one year, then for one year as Chair-Elect, then for one year as Chair and then one year as Past Chair.
 The Past Chair shall not be eligible for the office of Vice-Chair in the year following his or her term of office.
 The Secretary-Treasurer shall serve for a term of three years and may not serve more than two consecutive terms.
 The most recent Past Secretary-Treasurer shall serve on the Executive Committee for an additional year to assist in transition of duties.
 The Tenure of a Member-at-Large of the Executive Committee shall be three years in staggered terms.
-Also, this tenure shall terminate in the event that the incumbent assumes a post as an elected Officer of the Topical Group, and the unexpired portion of his or her term shall be filled as hereinafter provided for a vacancy.
+The student member-at-large shall also serve for a three-year term.
+The tenure of a member-at-large shall terminate in the event that the incumbent assumes a post as an elected Officer of the Topical Group, and the unexpired portion of his or her term shall be filled as hereinafter provided for a vacancy.

 - Vacancies in Office.
 If a vacancy occurs in the office of Chair, the Chair-Elect shall succeed and complete the term and shall serve as Chair in the following year.
 The Vice-Chair shall serve simultaneously as Chair-Elect during the remainder of the term and shall continue to serve as Chair-Elect in the following term.